 The easiest way to crush the candy canes is in a gallon freezer bag and using the blunt end of a meat tenderizer, but if you don’t have one of those, you can use a rolling pin or even a sturdy coffee mug.
 You want the pieces relatively small, but not powdered!

-Where to find traditional red, green, and white candy canes:
+Where to find traditional red, green, and white candy canes

 Traditional peppermint candy canes with red, green, and white stripes can sometimes be hard to find!
 I’ve rounded up a few places that sell them online, but check your local stores first as that will probably be the most economical option.
 If you can’t find them locally, try Target (good price and may be able to pick up locally), Fleet Farm (the best individual price I’ve found, but you’ll have to pay for shipping unless you’ve got enough other things to order), or Amazon (you’ll be buying 108 candy canes, but hey, they can last forever, and they make pretty additions to all your wrapped gifts!).
 You can even buy a 2 lb bag of already crushed candy canes on Amazon if you’ve got some serious Christmas baking to do!

 The key to these cookies is to make sure the dough is nice and fluffy!
 It will be easiest to get the dough airy if you use a stand mixer, but a hand mixer can do the trick as well.
-(Here’s a fun fact: I cherish my Kitchen Aid mixer that has chugged along faithfully in my kitchen for many years, ever since a friend gifted it to my husband and me for our wedding over a decade ago!
+(Here’s a fun fact: I cherish my Kitchen Aid mixer that has chugged along faithfully in my kitchen for many years, ever since a friend gifted it to my husband and me for our wedding well over a decade ago!
 These mixers can certainly be an investment upfront, but it should give you many, many years of dependable use and delicious creations!).

 Once your dough is well mixed, gently fold in the crushed candy canes.
 You can certainly add a little more or less than I call for, but I find that four candy canes is just the right amount to give the cookies pretty pops of color without the peppermint flavor becoming overwhelming for such a delicate cookie.